 To offer the winter version of its "perfect fit" strategy, in other words providing every car (and every car owner) with the most suitable cover for their needs, Pirelli relies on inter-departmental work groups who pool together the abilities of the engineers from Milan Bicocca with the experience of Pirelli's plants in Germany, and then test the winter products in dedicated company-owned facilities situated in various places across Northern Europe (such as Ivalo, in Finland, or Älvsbyn in Sweden).

 No less important for the development of Pirelli winter products is the experience accrued across multiple motoring competitions which take place on snow and ice.
 So, according to this “competitions-snow” combination, Pirelli has this year added a further notch in its Winter strategy post: sponsoring the FIS Alpine Ski World Cup and the IIHF Ice Hockey World Championship.

 Indeed, from 6th to 19th February, the colours of the P lunga will accompany athletes competing in the first leg of the World Cup in St. Moritz.

 The World Cups supplement the winter sponsorships currently held by Pirelli in Italy and Switzerland, which are key markets for the P lunga branded winter.

-Indeed, in 2017 too, Pirelli will partner FISI (Federazione Italiana Sport Invernali - the Italian Winter Sports Federation) and will accompany Italian athletes in next season's world championships.
+Pirelli partners with FISI (Federazione Italiana Sport Invernali - the Italian Winter Sports Federation) and will accompany Italian athletes in 2017/2018 season's world championships.